anaszia60/docker_todo/README.md

-# Todo App
+# Todo App - Docker Compose Application

-A minimalistic, clean todo application built with vanilla HTML, CSS, and JavaScript.
+A minimalistic, clean todo application built with vanilla HTML, CSS, and JavaScript, deployed using Docker Compose with separate frontend and backend containers.

 ## Features